Crystal-SDS/Crystal-Filter-Middleware/README.md

 storlet_gateway_conf = /etc/swift/storlet_docker_gateway.conf
 ```

 * Also it is necessary to add this filter to the pipeline variable in the same files.
-This filter must be added after `keystoneauth` and `crystal_metric_handler` filters and before `slo`, `proxy-logging` and `proxy-server` filters.
+This filter must be added after `keystoneauth` and `crystal_metrics` filters and before `slo`, `proxy-logging` and `proxy-server` filters.

 * The last step is to restart the proxy-server/object-server service:
 ```bash